vincent-ferotin/vagrant-sphinx/README.md

 If your operating system differs, adapt these recommandations accordingly.

+### VirtualBox network interface and Vagrant machine IP

+In order to share project's root via [NFS] to the [Vagrant] virtual machine, a dedicated [VirtualBox] network interface must be created and set.

+Go to *VirtualBox* GUI and ensure that a dedicated network interface is created for host-only network, for example *vboxnet1*.
+Its IPv4 adress and subnet mask must match static IP set in *Vagrantfile*.
+That is, if static IP in *Vagrantfile* is set to *192.168.57.3*, *vboxnet1* must be set to *192.168.57.1* with a subnet mask to *255.255.255.0*.
+[DHCP] must be deactivated.

+NB: Using DHCP (with *type: "dhcp"*) seems to don't work for me on [Ubuntu] [Disco] (19.04).

 ### Users group

 In order to give via *sudo* some specfic rights to load and use [NFS] server,